-Offering a good or service as a gift without requiring anything in return is an effective marketing technique, already commonly used in commerce to ensure consumer loyalty[5].
-By generalizing this approach to the entire local economy within the community, matriarchies' experience demonstrates that it maintains healthy relationships among community members.
-Furthermore, this circulation system of goods and services based on gift-giving allows establishing a sustainable development genuine marketplace.
+Offering a good or service as a gift without requiring anything in return, is a very effective marketing technique, already commonly used in commerce to ensure consumer loyalty[4].
+By generalizing this approach to the entire local economy within the community, the experience of matriarchies demonstrates that it maintains healthy relationships among community members.
+Furthermore, this system of circulation of goods and services based on gift-giving allows establishing a sustainable development genuine marketplace.